regunakyle/vfio-vm-rotation-service/README.md

 One approach to this is to create a low resource "idle VM", attach the GPU to it and install proprietary driver inside.
 Boot the idle VM after the VFIO VM shuts down (and vice versa).

-You cannot use QEMU hooks to do this, as calling `virsh` in a hook script will lead to race condition.
+You cannot use QEMU hooks to do this, as calling `virsh` in a hook script will lead to deadlock.

 Systemd service is a viable alternative, so I wrote one myself.